Warm wax treatment that aids blood circulation and leaves skin supple

 How It Helps

 The wax traps heat near the skin, which penetrates to stiff and aching joints.
 This warmth also improves circulation to the hands/feet.
-The wax and mineral oil softens rough skin, making it an ideal preliminary to a manicure/pedicure or a relaxing treatment for those who work on their hands/feet for long periods.
-It is also used as a therapeutic treatment for arthritis or muscular pain.
+The wax and mineral oil soften rough skin, making it an ideal preliminary to a manicure/pedicure or a relaxing treatment for those who work on their hands/feet for long periods.